sizigia/learn-co-lessons/README.md

-However, what if we are trying to ask if a number in that string is larger than another number.
+What if we are trying to ask if a number in that string is larger than another number?
 For example, a restaurant that only delivers food below 22nd street might use a program to write something like:

 ```python